 Please click here to view our installation tutorials.

 Mirror film is just another name for reflective window film.
 It is widely used on office windows to offer extra daytime privacy.
 The reflective quality of the film will also offer varying levels of privacy, when used on exterior facing windows.
 The darker the film, the more reflective it is, and the more privacy it will offer.
 However, the privacy effect will only work during day time hours.

 Absolutely.
 You will need a spray bottle and some soapy water, and as wide a glass scraper as you can get.
-Click here to view our range of window film installation and removal tools.

 Just clean with soapy water and a squeegee, that's all.
 Do not use anything abrasive on the film or it will scratch it.
 Wait for 4 weeks after installation before you clean the film.